charlielobster/CUDA_NekRS/README.md

     may evolve into a family of scripts, or a single script that does everything

-2) Install CUDA
+4) Install CUDA

-    a) install CUDA drivers
+    a) Install or update CUDA drivers

-    b) install CUDA toolkit
+    b) Install CUDA toolkit

     https://docs.nvidia.com/cuda/cuda-installation-guide-linux/

-    See Install_CUDA_on_Ubuntu.txt for instructions.
+    See Install_CUDA_on_Ubuntu.txt for instructions

-3) Install ucx
+5) Install ucx

-4) Install openmpi
+6) Install openmpi

-    For both steps use:
+    For both steps I used:

         https://forums.developer.nvidia.com/t/how-to-build-ucx-openmpi-pytorch-with-cuda-distributed-on-agx-orin/341027